Matt Cardle: Early life and career beginnings

-2010: The X Factor era
+2010: The X Factor

 In 2010, Cardle auditioned for the seventh series of The X Factor in front of Simon Cowell, Cheryl Cole and Louis Walsh, singing Amy Winehouse's "You Know I'm No Good".
-At the Bootcamp stage of the show he sang "The First Time Ever I Saw Your Face", a performance which prompted Simon Cowell to say "Why haven't we noticed him before?" and Louis Walsh to say "He's the biggest surprise of today for me!"
-He was moved to the boys category when the age limit was raised to 28, making Dannii Minogue his mentor.
+At the Bootcamp stage of the show, he sang "The First Time Ever I Saw Your Face", a performance which prompted Simon Cowell to say "Why haven't we noticed him before?" and Louis Walsh to say "He's the biggest surprise of today for me!"
+He was put through to the Boys category where the age limit was raised to 28, making Dannii Minogue his mentor.
 Cardle was favourite to win from before the live shows until the end of the series, with some of the shortest odds the show had ever seen.

 On the first live show he sang "When Love Takes Over" which received high praise from all four judges.
-In week 5 he performed "The First Time Ever I Saw Your Face" again, which earned him the first standing ovation from all four judges of the series.
+In week five he performed "The First Time Ever I Saw Your Face" again, which earned him the first standing ovation from all four judges of the series.
 It remains his most viewed performance on YouTube with over 34 million views to date.
 In the semi-final he had to withdraw from a secret X Factor gig in London due to throat problems which saw him almost have to miss the show that weekend.
 In the final he performed a duet with Rihanna.

 Cardle was announced the winner on 12 December 2010, after receiving 44.61% of the vote.
-He received the most votes every week from week 2, being beaten only by Mary Byrne in week 1.
+He received the most votes every week from week two, being beaten only by Mary Byrne in week one.
 The week after the series final, Cardle's cover version of "Many of Horror" originally recorded by Scottish rock trio Biffy Clyro and retitled as "When We Collide", topped the UK Singles Chart to become the 2010 Christmas number 1 and remained there for three consecutive weeks.
 The song was nominated in the Best British Single category at the 2011 BRIT Awards.
 In June 2012 the song reached the one million sale mark, making it the 123rd single to sell a million copies in the UK and the fourth by an X Factor contestant.
 In Ireland it is the fourth best selling single of all time, and the best selling single of the century so far, as of 31 December 2015.

 Cardle remains good friends with fellow contestant Aiden Grimshaw and mentor Dannii Minogue.
 On 15 March 2011, it was reported that Cardle signed a record deal with Syco Music in a joint venture with Columbia Records, becoming the first The X Factor winner not to be exclusively signed to Simon Cowell's label.

 Beyond singing on The X Factor, Cardle says he tries to watch the show in his spare time.